neomatrix369/java-10-and-beyond/java10/session-1-Local-Variable-Type-Inference/01_Primitive_Data_Types/README.md

     int id --> var id

 Once you have replaced all primitive data types declaration, execute the commands for compile and run.
+Please compare the outputs, are they the same?